bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 {: .source}

 Again, `sander` produces several output files:
-- `equil_classical.out`: Output with thermodynamic data of the system stored during the run.
+- `equil_classical.out`: Log file with thermodynamic data of the system stored during the run.
 - `system.equil.rst7`: coordinates and velocities to restart the simulation.
 - `system.equil.nc`: trajectory in netcdf format of the simulation.